jsdll1/course-project-3/README.md

 4. The subject data from the subject_test.txt and subject_Train.txt files are combined through rbind and added to the filteredData data frame.
 5. The activity data from the y_test.txt and y_train.txt files are combined through rbind and added to the filteredData data frame.
 The integers are then changed to a more descriptive name through recoding and mutating the column.
 6. The column names are changed to a more descriptive name through the rename_with function.
 7. The second data set is created by grouping the filteredData data frame by activity and subject, and then summarizing all the other columns by getting it's mean.
+This is in turn written into a file named averagedData.txt.